paultopia/pdfmerge/readme.md

 No tests or anything yet.
 When I want to learn how to write tests in swift I'll probably put some in.

+Also, no error handling at all, it will blow up horribly if you give it nonexistent files, likely with incomprehensible error messages

+However, if you tell it to write to a file that already exists it'll at least be decent enough to refuse to do that.

+Not tested on any paths other than current directory, so no promises that it'll work other than on files in the directory you happen to run it in.
+Please file an issue if that doesn't work though, and I'll learn how paths in swift work.

+Current binary in releases tab.

 All code released under the WTFPL, included below:

 <hr>